Squash

 Rebase approach

-This requires more manual work.
+This approach requires more manual work.

 $ git rebase -i COMMIT